frank-goa/API_testing_using_postman/TEST_PLAN.md

 - Keep `TEST_PLAN.md` and `Postman` collection in the repo.
 - Update test cases when endpoints change or new features are added.
 - Document new environment variables or external dependencies.

+Repository housekeeping notes:
+- A `.gitignore` file was added and `node_modules/` has been removed from Git tracking.
+Developers should run `npm install` after cloning.
+- Generated reports (the `reports/` folder) are intentionally ignored from version control — they are produced locally or uploaded as CI artifacts.

 ## 11. Responsibilities
 - Test author / maintainer: update Postman collection and test plan.